-What is first mover disadvantage
+What is first mover disadvantage?

 A First Mover is a company that is first to bring a product or service to market, so the company’s product or service is a first-of-its-kind offering in a new or existing market segment.
-For example, Tesla is a first-mover company in the US EV(Electric Vehicle) consumer market segment.
+For example, Tesla is a first-mover company in the US EV(Electric Vehicle) consumer market segmentation.
 While Tesla is not the first maker of consumer-ready electric cars, the company is the first to offer affordable mass-market EVs.

 First Mover Market Realities

 Defining First Mover Disadvantages requires understanding market realities surrounding first-mover products/services.
 First-mover status has universal appeal because of two associated competitive advantages, namely:

 Consumers who encounter a first-mover product/service quickly associate the brand with its market-focused capabilities/features.
 This initial impression morphs into long-term brand recognition and affiliation when consumers become users of a first-mover product/service.

 Economies of Scale